firstdraft/ai-chat/README.md

 ## TODOs

-- Add the ability to set all messages at once, ideally with an ActiveRecord Relation.
 - Add a way to access the whole API response body (rather than just the message content).

 ## Contributing